 When people use cannabis very regularly for many years it can have a negative impact on the health of their brain.
-A small structure deep within the brain called the hippocampus (a key brain region for memory, learning, and emotional processing) is particularly vulnerable to the effects of heavy cannabis use.
+A small structure deep within the brain called the hippocampus (a key brain region for memory, learning and emotional processing) is particularly vulnerable to the effects of chronic heavy cannabis use.

-The good news is that the brain harms caused by long-term cannabis use can be reversed.
+The good news is that the brain harms caused by long-term cannabis use appear reversible.
 The challenge is that it takes a very long time, two years or more of abstinence.
-Many regular cannabis users struggle to quit for this long, so the BrainPark team are working to discover strategies that speed up the process of brain health recovery.
+Many regular cannabis users struggle to quit for this long, so the BrainPark Behaviour Group team are working to discover strategies that speed up the process of brain health recovery.

 This study has been approved by the Monash University Human Research Ethics Committee (MUHREC): Project Number: 12563